 Ours was a farm of almond trees.
 So heavy with fruit their branches almost grazed the ground.
 After seven years of waiting for them to mature, they were ready to supply their first yield.
 But rather than the bountiful harvest anticipated, we walked through scorched rows of skeletons scavenging for nut hulls that looked salvageable.

-We planned to take the girls for their first forest walk through Drymonas and its waterfalls at the start of the summer.
-But everything changed within a week.
-There is little left of its magic for this generation to enjoy.
+We had planned to take the girls on their first forest walk through Drymonas and its waterfalls at the start of the summer.
+Within a week, everything had changed.
+The forest we longed to introduce them to was gone, leaving little of its quiet magic for this generation to inherit.

 WHY NORTH EVIA?

-Various reasons may continue to bring you to North Evia: It’s a gateway to the Sporades (Skiathos, Skopelos and Alonissos) from Mantoudi’s port, the evergreen road to which was untouched by the fires.
-You might also be on a healing pilgrimage to Prokopi, also unharmed after a freak shower of rain uncannily occured after believers gathered at its church to intercede for a miracle.
-Limni and Agia Anna may have lost their trees, but their endless sea views are still a scene of beauty.
-And then there’s Edipsos – with its thermal springs and a renowned spa hotel – which escaped unscathed.
+Various reasons may continue to bring you to North Evia: It’s a gateway to the Sporades (Skiathos, Skopelos and Alonissos) from Mantoudi’s new port.
+You might also be on a healing pilgrimage to Prokopi, also unharmed after a freak rain shower uncannily occurred after believers gathered at its church to intercede for a miracle.
+Seaside Limni—arguably northern Evia’s prettiest village—continues to charm with its elegant waterfront, while Agia Anna’s sweeping sea views remain as captivating as ever despite the loss of its surrounding forest.
+And then there’s Edipsos, whose famous thermal springs and historic spa hotels emerged unscathed.

 FIRST STOP: CHALKIDA